BaigKhadija/CodSoft/README.md

 ### 🚩Task 3:
 Password Generator 🔐
-- 🔒 Strong Password Generation: The code generates random passwords with a combination of uppercase and lowercase letters, numbers, and special characters.
+- Strong Password Generation 🔒: The code generates random passwords with a combination of uppercase and lowercase letters, numbers, and special characters.
 This creates highly secure passwords that are challenging for hackers to crack.
-- 🔄 Customizable Length: Users can specify the desired length of the password, allowing flexibility to generate passwords that meet their specific requirements.
+- Customizable Length 🔄: Users can specify the desired length of the password, allowing flexibility to generate passwords that meet their specific requirements.
-- 📋 Password Complexity: With the code, users have the flexibility to select the complexity level of their passwords(low, medium & high), ensuring they meet their specific security needs.
+- Password Complexity 📋: With the code, users have the flexibility to select the complexity level of their passwords(low, medium & high), ensuring they meet their specific security needs.
-- 💡 User-Friendly: The code is designed with user experience in mind, offering clear instructions and an intuitive interface for generating passwords effortlessly.
+- User-Friendly 💡: The code is designed with user experience in mind, offering clear instructions and an intuitive interface for generating passwords effortlessly.